 To serve, separate the butter lettuce leaves and fill with the chicken mixture.
 Enjoy hot.

 TO MAKE ON THE STOVETOP: Prepare the recipe through step 2 in a large, deep skillet or Dutch oven.
+Add the chopped mushrooms, carrots, red pepper flakes, and sauce.
 Reduce the heat to low and let cook until the chicken and mushrooms are very tender and the sauce has thickened, about 15 to 20 minutes.
 Check and stir periodically.
 Stir in the water chestnuts and green tops of the green onions.
 Enjoy!

 I do not recommend cooking this recipe on high in the slow cooker.
 The filling does best over low heat so that it becomes nice and tender.